 How do you cut a flat cable?

 If you work with electronics there is impossible not to deal with flat cables or also called ribbon cables.
 We can find them almost anywhere.
 Most likely they are used for buses between different PCB boards.
 However, for the flat cable cutter, we usually use ordinary office scissors or more professional hand tools which is quite expensive for making just a few parts.
 In case you occasionally need to make a bigger amount of flat cables that could be time-consuming.
 Of cores there are flat cable cutting machines on a market but if our main business is not cable production the purchase of such a machine is not economically justified.

 Automatic wire cut to length machine

 Our development vein did not give us peace of mind not to try to make a cable cutter ourselves.
 However, our idea was to make an automatic wire cut to length machine with a settable length and number of pieces.
 The machine should be able to cut up to 32-pin cable.
-Even more, we wanted a simple HMI – human-machine interface with basic setting options and easy-to-use it.
+Even more, we wanted a simple HMI – a human-machine interface with basic setting options and easy-to-use it.